-If the course is changed, you will hear two hoots and see an yellow-and-red checked flag.
-The new course should be displayed at the start, and the race officer may well be yelling that he's changed the course.
-Two hoots can also mean a postponement and the related flag.
-When the postponement is over, the postponement flag comes down and there is one hoot.
-The four-minute signal will be one minute after that.
+If the course is changed, you will hear two hoots and see an blue-and-white checked flag.
+The new course should be displayed at the start, and the race officer may well be calling out that s/he's changed the course.

-Most race officers will set a course with more kaps than they think will be needed and shorten the course at an appropriate time - when lunch is ready or if it is going too long; it isn't possible to lengthen races.
-If you hear two hoots from the club house and see the 'shorten course' flag, (white with a blue square in the middle) you will be finishing the next time you go through the finish line.
-For class races, the race crew will be trying to finish the slower classes early - if, like me, you are often at the back of your fleet you may hear the shorten course signal as you go through F.
+Most race officers will set a course with more laps than they think will be needed and shorten the course at an appropriate time as it isn't possible to lengthen races.
+If you hear two hoots from the committee boat and see the 'shorten course' flag, (white with a blue square in the middle) you will be finishing the next time you go through the finish line.

-Accurate finishing of pursuit races requires an airship (no air disturbance) hovering above the race to take a snapshot when the time is up.
-As IBRSC's airship is grounded with a puncture (JOKE!), we finish races by driving the rescue boat from the front of the course to the back, noting numbers as it goes.
+We finish pursuit races by driving the rescue boat from the front of the course to the back, noting numbers as it goes.
 The crew will tell you when you have finished.
 If you're on a beat, don't stop sailing until you have been finished as you need to carry on to the next mark.

 Any boat over the start line (OCS - on course side) before the final hoot of the start sequence will hear their sail numbers or names called and a white flag with a blue cross will be held by the race officer.
 If that is you then you must come back and re-cross the line without getting in anyone else's way.